5 Ratings

 Everest View trek is not a high-altitude trek the highest point of this trek is Thyangboche 3860m.
 It is categorized as an easy trek and is suitable for beginners as well as all age groups family those who are physically fit and can walk 4-5 hours a day in a day.
 The trek doesn't lead into the high Himalayas and the trekking trails are well maintained.
 Height and altitude during this trek don't make it quite difficult so it can be done even without an acclimatization day.

 The Everest view trek is a simple hike in the Himalayas.
-It doesn't require special climbing or trekking experience, but you have to be in good shape in order to make this trek successful.
+It doesn’t require special climbing or trekking experience, but you have to be in good shape to make this trek successful.
 Before doing this trek, be sure you collect some experience of hiking or walking at higher altitudes.
 Try to build your physical by doing exercise, or joining a gym, it will guarantee you complete a trek without any difficulty.

 Accommodation